 Students enrolled in School of Education programs may receive course waivers if they have earned specific professional credentials.
 In order to request a School of Education Waiver, the student must present a current and valid certificate or transcript from the credentialing agency.
 The student's credential will then be reviewed, and if the criteria are met, Rasmussen College will waive the course requirements and the grades will be posted on the student transcript as a Course Waiver (CW).
-The accepted credentials and courses eligible for waiver under this policy are explained below:
+The accepted credentials and courses eligible for waiver under this policy are explained below.

-- Students enrolled in an Early Childhood Education Certificate, Diploma or Associate's Degree who hold any of the following credentials may receive waivers from: Foundations of Child Development; Early Childhood Education Curriculum and Instruction; and Health, Safety, and Nutrition/CDA Application. - a.
-CDA Credential awarded by the Council for Professional Recognition - b.
-Florida Child Care Professionals Credential (FCCPC) awarded by the Florida Department of Children and Families - c.
-Florida Early Childhood Professional Credential (ECPC) awarded by the Florida Department of Education - d.
-Florida Child Care Apprenticeship Credential (CCAC) awarded by the Florida Department of Education - Students who hold any of the following Wisconsin credentials may receive waivers as indicated below. - a.
-Wisconsin Infant and Toddler Credential-Students who hold this credential and are enrolled in the Early Childhood Education Certificate or Early Childhood Education Associate's Degree may request waivers from: Foundations of Child Development; Infant and Toddler Development; and Dynamics of the Family. - b.
-Wisconsin Preschool Credential- Students who hold this credential and are enrolled in the Early Childhood Education Certificate or Early Childhood Education Associate's Degree may request waivers from: Foundations of Child Development; Early Childhood Education Curriculum and Instruction; Health, Safety, and Nutrition/CDA Application; and Guiding Children's Behavior. - c.
-Wisconsin Administration Credential-Students who hold this credential and are enrolled in the Early Childhood Education Leadership Bachelor's Degree may request waivers from: Organizational Management in Early d.
-Wisconsin Leadership Credential- Students who hold this credential and are enrolled in the Early Childhood Education Leadership Bachelor's Degree may request a waiver from: Ethics and Leadership in Early Childhood Education; and Supporting Professional Practices in Early Childhood Education.
+Students enrolled in an Early Childhood Education Certificate, Diploma, or Associate's Degree who hold any of the following credentials may receive waivers from: Foundations of Child Development; Early Childhood Education Curriculum and Instruction; and Health, Safety, and Nutrition/CDA Application.

+- a.
+CDA Credential awarded by the Council for Professional Recognition

+- b.
+Florida Child Care Professionals Credential (FCCPC) awarded by the Florida Department of Children and Families

+- c.
+Florida Early Childhood Professional Credential (ECPC) awarded by the Florida Department of Education

+- d.
+Florida Child Care Apprenticeship Credential (CCAC) awarded by the Florida Department of Education

+- 2. Students who hold any of the following Wisconsin credentials may receive waivers as indicated below.

+- a.
+Wisconsin Infant and Toddler

+Credential-Students who hold

+this credential and are enrolled

+in the Early Childhood Education

+Certificate or Early Childhood

+Education Associate's Degree may

+request waivers from: Foundations

+of Child Development; Infant and

+Toddler Development; and Dynamics

+of the Family.

+- b.
+Wisconsin Preschool Credential- Students who hold this credential and are enrolled in the Early Childhood Education Certificate or Early Childhood Education Associate's Degree may request waivers from: Foundations of Child Development; Early Childhood Education Curriculum and Instruction; Health, Safety, and Nutrition/CDA Application; and Guiding Children's Behavior.

+- c.
+Wisconsin Administration

+Credential-Students who hold

+this credential and are enrolled

+in the Early Childhood Education

+Leadership Bachelor's Degree

+may request waivers from:

+Organizational Management in Early

-Childhood Education; and Ethics and Leadership In Early Childhood Education.
+Childhood Education; and Ethics

+and Leadership In Early Childhood

+Education.

+- d.
+Wisconsin Leadership Credential-

+Students who hold this credential

+and are enrolled in the Early

+Childhood Education Leadership

+Bachelor's Degree may request a

+waiver from: Ethics and Leadership

+in Early Childhood Education; and

+Supporting Professional Practices in

+Early Childhood Education.

+- 3. Students enrolled in the Early Childhood Education Leadership bachelor-completer degree who hold a current AIM4Excellence Director Credential may receive waivers equal to 12 quarter credits from the following courses: Organizational Management in Early Childhood Education; Supporting Professional Practices in Early Childhood Education; and Ethics and Leadership in Early Childhood Education.